mcfnord/cem/src/sforce.md

 should take.
 I tailored the code snippets, steps, and details to be clear and helpful.
 I prevented publication of errors, and actually I remember actual fighting-like-dogs events around this document, because it was the brainchild of an unusually revered Microsoft cat who is now credited with making Azure relevant.
-I am really embarassed that the diagram is a .jpg.
-I used .png in a related example, which looks much better.
-People deserve better than .jpg for diagrams.
-Do note there's new writing in some of this that wasn't in my original.
+(Do note there's new writing in this document that wasn't in my original.)
 - **EDITED MYSELF?:** Yes.

 ### Sample Two